SEAN: I’m pretty sure there’s something for absolutely everyone in this week’s list. Let’s break it down.

-MELINDA: I can’t tell you how little interest I have in these things.
+MJ: I can’t tell you how little interest I have in these things.

 SEAN: Lastly, and if I’m honest most interesting, is the debut of a new series, World War Blue.
 It’s basically the Nintendo/Sega console wars, only with human personifications.
 I find the premise intriguing, and it does not seem, on first glance, to be filled with moe incest, so it’s my Seven Seas pick this week.

-MELINDA: I agree, that does sound interesting.
+MJ: I agree, that does sound interesting.
 May be a rare Seven Seas winner for me.

 SEAN: Vertical has a debut this week as well, though it’s a much darker series.
 Wolfsmund comes from the folks at Enterbrain, home to A Bride’s Story, and is a brutal examination of the Middle Ages.
 It’s supposed to be really excellent, but honestly may be too dark for me.

-MELINDA: “Dark” has never scared me away, so bring it on!
+MJ: “Dark” has never scared me away, so bring it on!

 ANNA: This sounds a bit odd and potentially interesting.